egasimus/lude/doc/03_Renderer.md

 * what's unique about this approach: the semantic overlay (timeline + tracks) that applies equally to a single sample, a sequence of samples, or a whole composition (a sequence of sequences) and is described through a DSL

+* The renderer may handle magic variables in a special way.
+* For audio, magic variables are samplerate! and bpm!
+* For audio, the time unit is the length of a bar, subdivided.
+* Event grids are defined in terms of the time unit.